pramodhrai/blockchaintutorial/README.md

 ### What's next?

-I'll be developing this tutorial to build a decentralised, distributed blockchain that uses Proof-of-Work to achive consensus.
+I'll be developing this tutorial to build a decentralised, distributed blockchain that uses Proof-of-Work to achieve consensus.
 What you have so far in this repo is a centralised blockchain - good enough to start separating hype from reality in the news/amidst conversations and doing a bunch of stuff, but I'm planning on much more after getting this far.

+In future, I will shift contents into a Wiki and use this README to just provide instructions on how to run the code.

 ### How to run this code?

 You can clone it in a local env and run it with the command `ruby blockchain_generator.rb`.

+### Others

+If you have thoughts, feedback - please feel free to reach out at pramodhdev2015@gmail.com